dedis/cosi/README.md

 # Command-line Interface

-The `cosi` application provides both a client application for signing messages, and a server application implementing the cosigner or witness-server role in the CoSi protocol.
+The `cosi` application provides both a client for signing messages, and a server implementing the cosigner or witness-server role in the CoSi protocol.

 ## Collectively signing messages with the CoSi client

 In order to sign messages collectively, you first need to define the set of cosigners that will participate.
-To do this, you need to prepare a *group definition* file listing the cosigners to use with their public keys and Internet addresses.
+To do this, you need to prepare a *group definition* file which lists the cosigners to use with their public keys and Internet addresses.
 You may use [our default list of public CoSi servers](https://github.com/dedis/cosi/blob/master/dedis_group.toml) if you wish, or define your own.